Club Athletic Screening

 Running, dancing, rowing, hockey, football – whatever the club – if it involves exercise and training, there is always a risk of injury that can cause a loss of performance or members having to take time out of participation and competition.
 Sometimes these injuries are as a result of accidents and are unavoidable, but a large number of injuries are actually caused by strains associated with the training itself.
 In these cases there is a surprising amount that you can do to reduce the incidence of training-related injury.

 Screening individuals for early signs of potential problems, such as a lack of a normal range of movement, tightness in muscle groups, imbalances in power or myofascial tissue compromise can catch problems before they happen and the right advice will prevent injuries from happening.
-And members can learn how to manage their own individual risk areas.
+And in this way members can learn how to manage their own individual risk areas.

 I am familiar with the load and mix of training involved and the strains it can cause.
 I have worked with multiple squad members to overcome and manage potential injuries.
-Previous club-based work has involved screening dancers and skaters to keep them free from injury, understanding where their potential weaknesses are and how best to help them, which in-turn has enabled them to gain higher rewards.
+Previous club-based work has also involved screening dancers and sports persons to keep them free from injury, understanding where their potential weaknesses are and how best to help them, which in-turn has enabled them to gain higher rewards.

 Having a pair of expert eyes cast over your training session can be invaluable in flagging up additional or alternative stretching and strengthening options to complement a current program.
 It can also highlight areas that may lead to problems and provide ideas to mitigate the risk.

 From past experience, I know that visits to studios and clubs to see training in action can often provide that “Aha” moment, when it becomes clear why a group of individuals from a club are presenting similar imbalances or tightness.